 True Traveller also covers the cost of accommodation if you are required to quarantine after being diagnosed with Covid.

 You can check the True Traveller coronavirus page for more information.

 Coronavirus coverage with World Nomads depends on which country you are resident in.

-You can check whether you are covered for coronavirus by going to the World Nomads coronavirus FAQ page and choosing your country of residence from the dropdown.
+You can check whether you are covered for Covid by going to the World Nomads coronavirus FAQ page and choosing your country of residence from the dropdown.

 What to Look For In Your Travel Insurance Policy

 - Read the small print before buying a policy or you could be wasting your money if they don’t pay out.

 - When you are starting out in your home country you can buy any long term travel insurance policy for the first year.
 Just check they don’t require you to have a return ticket home.

 - When you need to renew make sure you are allowed to buy the policy when already travelling.
 Sometimes the policy must be purchased 48 or 72 hours in advance.
 SafetyWing does not require this waiting period so is a good option if you need immediate cover.

 - Medical coverage is the most important—make sure it includes emergency evacuation and repatriation.